,

 4. the model recognizes that communities know their water needs, but it is by how they are engaged and how institutions work with them to bring out this resourcefulness as a solution to the table.

-As Aqua Experts (Group 4) from South Africa, we propose the Government of India, implements the proposed Aqua Communo Innovate Supported Self Supply model at community level through a partnership between various stakeholders, including, 1) the Local Communities that have taken some initiative or that will take an initiative to put together money (co-finance) to implement their own water supply system; 2) the Indian Central Water Commission (CWC) or similar (similar to the Water Research Commission in SA) that can collaborate with an 3) experienced International non-profit water research institution such as International Water Management Institute (IWMI) who would collaborate to put together a proposal to the funders or donors that are interested on the community driven water supply initiatives such as the Asian Development Bank (ADB) requesting financial aid to support a rural community led water supply initiatives where communities have already taken an initiative or would take the initiative to raise funds to finance their own water supply (notably, also unserved communities can be intentionally identified and be introduced to the ACI model and be offered support); 4) Local Non-Governmental Organization (NGO) such as the Watershed Organization Trust which has got presence in several Indian states and works to improve clean water and sanitation, focusing on community led approaches and water conservation; 5) sector Departments such as the Ministry of Jal Shakti’s Department of Drinking Water and Sanitation (DDWS) which focuses on Rural and Urban Water Supply and sanitation, the Department of Water Resources, River Development and Ganga Rejuvination which manages broader water resource issues as well as the Department of Agriculture and Farmers Welfare to ensure that the Aqua Communo Supported Supply Innovation does not only reside with the CWC but is passed on to the other Indian States/Provinces as a model of implementation; and 6) most importantly, the partnership needs to work with the Local Authority/Municipality or mandated local Institution such as the Jal Jeevan Mission (which focuses on providing safe, adequate tap water to all rural households) to i) introduce an alternative water supply service delivery model which does not aim to replace the existing government Bulk Water Supply Model (BWSM), but work to augment it, considering the limitations of Government that have resulted in significant water supply backlogs, especially in the rural parts of India; ii) ensure that the local authority can mobilize donor funding to support the self-supply programme with various aspects, including supporting the community driven self-supply initiative with equipment’s and capacity building on the technical aspects of self-water supply such as water resource monitoring (quality and quantity); operation of a Water Treatment Facility in applicable cases; lab analysis of water quality data; analysis of water abstractions; water conservation and demand management and establishing, operating and maintaining Decision Support Systems such as Laboratory Information Management System (LIMS) and Water Resource Management Decision Support System (WRMDSS) for archiving, analyzing water resource data such as aquifer levels, river levels, water abstractions, rainfall depth, water loses and also for providing hydraulic and water quality modelling functionalities for simulating the impacts of land use on water resource health and inform decision making on prioritization of interventions.
+1) the Local Communities that have taken some initiative or that will take an initiative to put together money (co-finance) to implement their own water supply system;2) the Indian Central Water Commission (CWC) or similar (similar to the Water Research Commission in SA) that can collaborate with an 3) experienced International non-profit water research institution such as International Water Management Institute (IWMI) to put together a proposal to the funders or donors that are interested on the community driven water supply initiatives such as the Asian Development Bank (ADB) requesting financial aid to support a rural community led water supply initiatives where communities have already taken an initiative or would take the initiative to raise funds to finance their own water supply (notably, also unserved communities can be intentionally identified and be introduced to the ACI model and be offered support); 4) Local Non-Governmental Organization (NGO) such as India’s Watershed Organization Trust which has got presence in several Indian states and works to improve clean water and sanitation, focusing on community led approaches and water conservation; 5) sector Departments such as the Ministry of Jal Shakti’s Department of Drinking Water and Sanitation (DDWS) which focuses on Rural and Urban Water Supply and sanitation, the Department of Water Resources, River Development and Ganga Rejuvenation which manages broader water resource issues as well as the Department of Agriculture and Farmers Welfare to ensure that the adoption of the Supported Self Supply model does not only reside with the CWC but is passed on to the other Indian States/Provinces as a model of implementation; and most importantly, 6) the partnership needs to work with the Local Authority/Municipality or mandated local Institution such as the Jal Jeevan Mission (which focuses on providing safe, adequate tap water to all rural households) to:

 The 6 Steps of implementing the Aqua Communo Self Water Supply Model